planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Know

 In-character knowledge can uncover helpful facts.
-For example, a scholar translating hieroglyphs inscribed on a door, a detective gauging weight from a set of footprints, a party using the library to delve for clues, a fashionista guessing how long a corpse's outfit has been out of style, a gambler trying to spot a tell, etc. Know is a Check of Concept vs. a fiat Difficulty for facts, or vs. Motive if used to judge a person.
+For example, a scholar translating hieroglyphs inscribed on a door, a detective gauging weight from a set of footprints, a party using the library to delve for clues, a fashionista guessing how long a corpse's outfit has been out of style, a gambler trying to spot a tell, etc. Know is a Check of CONCEPT vs. a fiat Difficulty for facts, or vs. MOTIVE if used to judge a person.

-**Check:** Concept vs. Difficulty (or vs. Motive if a person)
+**Check:** CONCEPT vs. Difficulty (or vs. MOTIVE if a person)

 {: .outcomes }